kunall17/react-native-markdown-editor/README.md

   />
 ```

-Where item is an each object in the FORMATS list
+Where item is an each object in the Formats list

-You can also import the methods used in [FORMATS](https://github.com/kunall17/react-native-markdown-editor/blob/master/lib/src/FORMATS.js) by using
+You can also import the methods used in [Formats](https://github.com/kunall17/react-native-markdown-editor/blob/master/lib/src/Formats.js) by using

 ```
 import { applyWrapFormatNewLines, applyWrapFormat, applyWebLinkFormat, applyListFormat } from 'react-native-markdown-editor';